 Above all else, it is the personnel of Jewish education who hold the key to change.
 It is they who will lead in the development of new strategies.
-Working in close collaboration with community leadership, they will help to create new institutions and invigorate existing ones.
-Most importantly, it is they who will attract, inspire, and engage students and their families.
+Working in close collaboration with community leadership, they will help to treate new institutions and invigorate estering onco.
+Nost importantly, in is they who will ettract, inspire, and engage students and their families.